como-instalar-firmware-micropython

 Once the firmware is installed, you can verify that everything is working correctly using the REPL (Read-Eval-Print Loop).

-But we will cover that in the next tutorial.
+But we will see this in the next tutorial.